cicsdev/cics-java-liberty-restapp-ext/RunningLinkToLiberty.md

 * CICS TS V5.3 with [APAR PI63005](http://www-01.ibm.com/support/docview.wss?uid=swg1PI63005)
 * CICS TS V5.4

-Annotations must be enabled in the development environment, and the `cicsts:link-1.0` feature added to `server.xml`.
+Annotations must be enabled in the development environment, and the `cicsts:link-1.0` feature added to `server.xml` for the linkable programs to be made available when the application is deployed.

 ## Link to Liberty